Olympics 2021: How, When To Watch USWNT In Quest For Fifth Gold Medal

 (CBS Local)- The United States Women’s National Team (USWNT) has been the dominant force in Olympics soccer since the women’s tournament began at the 1996 Games in Atlanta.
 The U.S. has taken home gold in four of the six tournaments, and finished in silver medal position in Sydney in 2000.
 Their lone medal-less appearance?
 At the last Olympics in Rio in 2016.

 Jill Ellis’ team put that stunning fifth place finish behind them by winning the World Cup in 2019 and producing a 70 win, seven draw and four loss record in the years spanning 2017-21.
-Their last loss came in January of 2019 in a friendly against France (3-1).READ MORE: Colorado Looks At More Incentives To Increase Vaccinations As $1 Million Lottery Ends
+Their last loss came in January of 2019 in a friendly against France (3-1).READ MORE: Colorado Secretary Of State Addresses Misinformation From Georgia Elected Officials After MLB All-Star Game Change Of Venue

 With Vlatko Andonovski in charge now, the U.S. side has been rolling in 2021, winning 11 of their 12 matches, with the lone tie coming against Sweden.
 The Olympics roster was dominant in a pair of send-off games against Mexico in the last week winning 4-0 in both matches.
 Now, the squad prepares for the Olympics with a date against the last team to tie them and the one that knocked them out of the last Olympics: Sweden.